TRIQS/nda/doc/ex6.md

  [3,3]]
 ```

-Similar to the nda::mpi_gather, nda::mpi_scatter requires the input and output arrays to be in C-order.
+Similar to nda::mpi_gather, nda::mpi_scatter requires the input and output arrays to be in C-order.

 If the extent along the first dimension is not divisible by the number of MPI ranks, processes with lower ranks will
 receive more data than others: